-A not properly connected dedicated graphics can also cause your system to randomly turn off or not start at all.
+Poorly connected dedicated graphics can also prevent your system from randomly turning off or not starting.

 Also Read: What are PCIe Cables Used For?

-If the you suspect the issue lies with the hard disk drive, then test your PC with another hard drive or test your hard drive in question on a different PC to see if the problem persists.
+If you suspect the issue lies with the hard disk drive, test your PC with another hard drive or test your hard drive on a different PC to see if the problem persists.

 If you have two RAM sticks, take one out and test your PC with another.

-For that, try plugging your hard drive and your RAM sticks in a different slot.
-So for instance, if you have four RAM slots on your PC and two RAM sticks, try taking the RAM sticks out and putting them in the free slots.
+For that, try plugging your hard drive and your RAM sticks into a different slot.
+So, for instance, if you have four RAM slots on your PC and two RAM sticks, try taking the RAM sticks out and putting them in the free slots.

-If you have a dedicated graphics card, make sure it is plugged into the FIRST PCIe x16 slot on your motherboard and that all the power connected are connected to the PCIe cables.
+If you have a dedicated graphics card, please ensure it is plugged into the FIRST PCIe x16 slot on your motherboard and all the power is connected to the cables.